by Marlène Arévalo | Apr 20, 2026

 In this new opus, Artanim collaborated with the team of Dreamscape Immersive to create a new free-flying VR immersive experience combining a subtle balanced mix of storytelling and gaming with a splash of humor.

-Permanently exhibited at the Dreamscape center in Geneva, level-1 of Confederation Center.
-Check https://dreamscapegeneva.com/ for more information and to get tickets.
+Permanently exhibited at the Dreamscape center in Geneva, level-1 of Confederation Center until December 28th, 2025.

 More information on the VR technology here.